Vertebroplasty & Kyphoplasty

 Step 5: closure

 The needles are withdrawn promptly before the cement hardens.
-The small skin incision is closed with steri-strips.
+The small skin incision is closed with skin glue or steri-strips.
 You will not be moved from the operating table until the remaining cement in the mixing bowl hardens.

 What happens after surgery?